-Housesitting is an important part of our travel lifestyle.
+House sitting is an important part of our travel lifestyle.
 It helps us save money on accommodation costs and creates a home away from home environment that is important to us.
-We don’t need to search for sits that fit with our approved vacation time.
+We are fortunate the we don’t need to search for sits that fit with our approved vacation time.
 We can book them back to back or on short notice because we can work anywhere there is an internet connection.
-Having this freedom has helped us complete a lot of assignments each year.
+Having this freedom has helped us complete a lot of house sitting opportunities each year.

-Let’s explore how to pick the best house sit to make the most of your trip.
+Let's explore how to pick the best house sitting opportunity to make the most of your trip.

 How do you like to vacation?